2 Euclidean Geometry

 α + β.

-The parallel postulate is stated in the negative (angles don’t sum to a straight edge, therefore lines are
+The parallel postulate is stated in the negative (angles don’t sum to a straight-edge, therefore the lines

-not parallel).
-Though we cannot be sure, Euclid possibly chose this formulation in order to facilitate
+are not parallel).
+Euclid possibly chose this formulation to facilitate proofs by contradiction, though

 Axiom 2.8 (Playfairs Postulate).
 Given a line and a point C

-not on , at most one parallel line m to passes through C.
+not on , at most one parallel m to passes through C.

 m